Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Discussion

 \section{Discussion}

-We have proposed bifurcation scenarios leading from a stable fixed point to a hyperchaotic attractor in a one-parameter families of three-dimensional maps and applied them for studying hyperchaotic attractors in the homoclinic three-dimensional Mir\'a map~\eqref{eq:MiraMap}.
+We have proposed bifurcation scenarios leading from a stable fixed point to a hyperchaotic attractor in one-parameter families of three-dimensional maps and have applied them for studying the formation of hyperchaotic attractors in the homoclinic three-dimensional Mir\'a map~\eqref{eq:MiraMap}.
 These scenarios consist of two parts.
 The first, phenomenological, part describes a few main bifurcations resulting to the appearance of a homoclinic attractor containing saddle fixed point of type (1,2).
-The second, empirical, part describes accompanying bifurcations after which most of periodic orbits inside an attractor gets two-dimensional unstable manifolds.
+The second, empirical, part describes accompanying bifurcations after which the majority of orbits inside an attractor get two-dimensional unstable manifolds.
 We have shown that for map~\eqref{eq:MiraMap} phenomenological part is the extension of the well-known Shilnikov scenario \cite{Sh86} to the case of three-dimensional maps \cite{GGS12,GGKT14,GG16}.
 In the framework of this scenario, a stable fixed point $O_+$ undergoes the supercritical Neimark-Sacker and a stable invariant curve $L$ appears in its neighborhood.
 Then, this curve breaks down giving a torus-chaos attractor with the isolated saddle-focus point $O_+$ of type (1,2).
-The final part of the scenario is the inclusion (absorption) of this point by an attractor.
+The final part of the scenario is the inclusion (absorption) of this point by the attractor.
 The resulting discrete Shilnikov attractor contains this point.

 The empirical part of the scenario describes mechanisms of the destruction of the curve $L$.
 Usually, before the destruction, this curve becomes resonant.
 We have shown that depending on values of parameters the corresponding resonant orbits can give rise to hyperchaotic periodic orbits of type (1,2) in two different ways: \begin{enumerate}[label=(\roman*)] \item the stable resonant orbit undergoes a cascade of period-doubling bifurcations.
 (This cascade can be interrupted by the supercritical Neimark-Sacker bifurcation.
 In this case, see (ii)).
 In their turn, the resulting periodic saddle orbits of type (2,1), as well as the resonant saddle orbits of type (2,1) undergo a cascade of period-doubling bifurcations transforming the corresponding periodic orbits to saddles of type (1,2). \item the stable resonant orbit undergoes the supercritical Neimark-Sacker bifurcation transforming this orbit to a saddle-focus of type (1,2) and a stable multicomponent invariant curve appears.
 Then, this invariant curve (as the curve $L$) becomes resonant, (i) or (ii) is implemented and so on.
 The saddle resonant orbit, as well as in the first way, undergoes a cascade of period-doubling bifurcations. \end{enumerate} In both cases, an attractor absorbs the sets of periodic saddle orbits of type (1,2) and becomes hyperchaotic.